ucsb-cs156/ucsb-cs156.github.io/topics/windows/windows_wsl.md

 Your output should say `0.39.1`.

-Now that we have `nvm` installed, we can use `nvm` to install the latest version of Node 14 with the following command.
-As of the time of writing, the latest version of Node 14 LTS is 14.19.1.
+Now that we have `nvm` installed, we can use `nvm` to install the latest version of Node 16 with the following command.
+As of the time of writing, the latest version of Node 16 LTS is 16.17.1.

 ```
-nvm install 14
+nvm install 16
 ```

-Successfully running the above command should install the latest version of Node 14.
+Successfully running the above command should install the latest version of Node 16.
 To verify that the install was successful, run the following command:

 ```
 node -v
 ```

-Your output should say `v14.19.1` or something similar.
+Your output should say `v16.17.1` or something similar.

 ## Update npm on WSL

-Node Package Manager (`npm`) is a package / dependency manager for Node projects, similar to Maven for Java projects. `npm` comes bundled with Node, but the version of `npm` provided with Node 14 - version 6.14.15 - is too low for our project, due to some major changes introduced in `npm` version 7.
+Node Package Manager (`npm`) is a package / dependency manager for Node projects, similar to Maven for Java projects. `npm` comes bundled with Node, but the version of `npm` provided with Node tends to be slightly out of date.

-Run the following command to update `npm` to the latest version (which is 8.5.5 as of the time of writing):
+Run the following command to update `npm` to the latest version (which is 8.19.2 as of the time of writing):

 ```
 npm install -g npm